Last Updated on

 Ingenious is a game that is in a league of its own.
-Quick to play, beautiful and one of the more “clever” board games.
+Quick to play, beautiful and one of the more “clever” board games for kids.
 The game involves scoring points by placing your colour tiles on a hexagonal board while trying to block your opponents from scoring points.
 Although it sounds simplistic, the game actually is a real challenge.
-The game has a nearly unlimited amount of strategies and with it’s unique scoring system.
+The game has a nearly unlimited amount of strategies and with its unique scoring system.
 Every game is different and challenging.

 Carcassonne – players build the area surrounding this impressive city, one tile at a time.
 They then place a follower on fields, cities, roads or monasteries in order to score as many points as possible.
 These followers will become knights, monks, farmers and thieves, depending on where they are placed.
 Check out our full review of Carcassonne